parrt/msds501/notes/combinations.md

 ## Nested loops

 We sometimes need to repeat repeated instructions, which we call a *nested loop*.
-For example, the [recipe for risotto](http://allrecipes.com/recipe/85389/gourmet-mushroom-risotto/) goes on to say:
+For example, the [recipe for risotto](http://allrecipes.com/recipe/85389/gourmet-mushroom-risotto/) we discussed earlier goes on to say:

 > Continue adding broth 1/2 cup at a time, stirring continuously, until the liquid is absorbed and the rice is *al dente*, about 15 to 20 minutes.

 We are supposed to add broth until we run out of it, 1/2 cup at a time.
-For each 1/2 cup we add, we are to stir until it is absorbed.
-Making the recipe more precise, we might express it like this as a nested loop:
+For each 1/2 cup we add, we are to stir until it is absorbed, which we expressed as a single loop previously.
+Making the recipe more precise, we might express the recipe operation like this using a nested loop:

 *while there is more broth:*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*add 1/2 cup broth to pot*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*while broth not absorbed:*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*stir rice in pot*

-We are wrapping our previous loop in an outer loop.
+We are wrapping our previous loop in an outer loop ("*while there is more broth*").
 This code pops out from our loop template by identifying the two conditional expressions and the loop operations.

 In the analytics world, nested loops are hugely important because we use them to process matrices, images, and tables of data.

-## Processing matrices
+### Processing matrices

 Let's get started by summing the numbers in a 3x3 matrix: